Highlights of Surrogacy Laws in India

 - There will be Transitional provision under this Act providing a gestation period of ten months from the date of coming into force of this Act to protect the wellbeing of already existing surrogate mothers.

-- The bill proposes to allow altruistic ethical surrogacy to intending infertile Indian married couple between the age of 23-50 years and 26-55 years for female and male respectively.
+- The bill proposes to allow altruistic ethical surrogacy to intend infertile Indian married couple between the age of 23-50 years and 26-55 years for female and male respectively.